 For the Clotted Cream (Ashta):

-• 1 L half & half 32 oz (if you can't find half & half, use whole milk)
+• 1 litre half and half, 32 oz (if you can't find half and half, use whole milk)

-• 1 tbsp rose water or orange blossom water, or skip this
+• 1 tablespoon rose water, or orange blossom water, or skip this

 For the Simple Syrup: